 When you think of identity management in an enterprise setting, you may think of your users first.
-But people are just one part of the equation, and growingly a small part of that equation.
+But people are just one part of the equation and growingly a tiny part of that equation.
 As cloud adoption accelerates, there’s been an explosion in non-people workforce identities over the last few years.

-More than ever, enterprises are increasingly relying on automation and services — a trend that’s going to continue accelerating as more organizations move away from monolithic paradigms to the cloud, which includes microservices, containerization, and serverless paradigms.
+More than ever, enterprises are increasingly relying on automation and services — a trend that will continue accelerating as more organizations move away from monolithic paradigms to the cloud, including microservices, containerization, and serverless paradigms.

 Non-people Identities play an integral role in driving digital transformation, helping businesses scale their workloads and increase productivity at the speed of agile DevOps.
 However, the upsurge in non-person identities increases risk — a recent trend that requires new ways of managing risk.